ChouYuanjue/personal-site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Yuanjue Chou is a tutor of mathematics at the Geek College of Science as well as a student of MCS.
-His research interests include algebraic geometry, category theory and some bas mathematical branches.
-He is committed to providing a friendly introduction to higher mathematics to non-majors
+His research interests include algebraic geometry, category theory and some basic mathematical branches.
+He is committed to providing a friendly introduction to higher mathematics to non-majors.

 *"Il nous montre une correspondance subtile et fine, comme venue du vide."*

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.